Shoulder to Shoulder Against Cancer

 We took a cardboard cut-out of the Health Secretary, Matt Hancock, to stand shoulder to shoulder with NHS staff and patients.

-Will the real Health Secretary commit to training and employing more NHS staff to diagnose cancer early?
+We're expecting the NHS 10-year plan soon, which will help shape cancer care now and in the future.
+Will the real Health Secretary commit to training and employing more staff to diagnose cancer early?
+Join the campaign to help make sure he does.

 What is the campaign about?